 After you have met and established who your site supervisor will be, you need to complete the Service Learning Placement Confirmation form (click on the link and you will be taken to an online form).
 Please fill this out completely and click “Submit” when finished.

-Briefly meet with the Service Learning Coordinator within the first two weeks of class in order for you to be eligible for the spring semester (your instructor may request an earlier date).
+Briefly meet with the Career Placement Coordinator within the first two weeks of class in order for you to be eligible for the spring semester (your instructor may request an earlier date).
 During this meeting, you will be asked to fill out the Service Learning Assumption of Risk Form and finalize Service Learning plans.
 Be sure to bring a photo ID.

 For complete instructions, please see the Service Learning Checklist.

 How do I know if my instructor participates in Service Learning?

 Participating instructors are listed below.
 If your instructor is not listed, ask them if they will work with you.